web-deps/odom/docs/components.md

 #### HTML Component Constructor URIs

-In the constructor of HTML components, not all relative URIs work.
+In the constructor of HTML components, not all relative URLs work.
 The module is considered to be from a different origin because of the method Acom uses to import the modules.
 Therefore, using relative URLs works for the following cases:

+- Root relative URLs: All root relative URLs (i.e. URLs that start with `/`) work.
-- Statice imports: all relative URIs in ES static imports work.
+- Statice imports: all relative URLs in ES static imports work.
-- Dynamic imports: all relative URIs us as the parameter to the ES dynamic import method `import` work.
-However, calculated URIs do not work.
+- Dynamic imports: all relative URLs us as the parameter to the ES dynamic import method `import` work.
+However, calculated URLs do not work.
-- [importComponent](exports.md#importcomponent): relative URIs used in the method `importComponent` (one of the named exports of Acom) work.
+- [importComponent](exports.md#importcomponent): relative URLs used in the method `importComponent` (one of the named exports of Acom) work.
-- fetch API: relative URIs used in the window method `fetch` work.
+- fetch API: relative URLs used in the window method `fetch` work.

-To use relative URLs other than in the aforementioned cases, the URLs must start with the following charactors:

-- `/`
-- `www.`

 ## Multiple File Components